This week's upcoming speaker:

 King Sunday Celebration

-Watch the full worship celebration from our 2024 King Sunday service.
+Watch the full worship celebration from 2024.

 Teach In: Civil Resistance

-Practical lessons on organizing for collective liberation through nonviolent resistance.
+Practical lessons on organizing for collective liberation.

 Revolutionary Love: The Legacy of Dr. King

-Explore our collection of sermons, teach ins, and music honoring the legacy of Dr. King.
+Explore our collection of sermons, teach-ins, and music honoring the legacy of Dr. King.

 Middle Church in the News